SpaceVim/SpaceVim/docs/_posts/2017-02-11-use-vim-as-a-java-ide.md

+---
+layout: post
+title:  "Use Vim as a Java IDE"
+---

 # Use Vim as a Java IDE

 I am a vimer and a java developer.
 Here are some useful plugins for developing java in vim/neovim.